gatefold-music/crate-contracts/README.md

+## Protocol fees
+#### Crate Protocol is proudly a [Hyperstructure](https://zine.zora.co/issue/intergenerational-dynamics/hyperstructures-redux).
+This means that creating and managing crates will be free and open foreverrr.

-## Deploy crate factory contract
+## Deployed crate factory contract
-### You can create your own on chain list by hitting the factory contract. deployment addresses listed below
+#### You can create your own onchain list by hitting our deployed factory contracts.
+See below for deployed factory addresses or deploy your own factory.

+Deployment Addresses:

 Base Sepolia - 0xAbaD0Cb44c4185fE02007Ee9F10E2C46748AE3fb

+Base Mainnet - soon..

 ## Deploy